 It wasn’t likely the Brewers would trade Porter as they would have been left without a regular catcher, and probably would have needed to make another trade.
 The team had already prepared to continue with Porter as their full-time catcher.
 He made fellow backstop Ellie Rodriguez expendable, and the Brewers included Rodriguez in a deal with California.
 The Angels threw in Art Kusnyer so the Brewers had an option for backing Porter up.

 The other issue would have been where to play Santo, as he had little interest in being a designated hitter.
 The DH spot appeared open after Ollie Brown departed in the trade to the Angels.
-Milwaukee had Don Money at third base, and while he could have slide over to shortstop, the Brewers promised Money the position.
+Milwaukee had Don Money at third base, and while he could have slid over to shortstop, the Brewers promised Money the position.
 They also were not ready to give up on young shortstop Tim Johnson.

 The Cubs reportedly offered the Brewers two options – sell Porter for $1 million or make a deal for the 21-year-old catcher involving Santo or Williams.
 Owner Bud Selig made it clear that the Brewers would not be trading or selling Porter.